AFL Quebec

 AFL Quebec is a 9-a-side Australian football competition formerly known as the Eastern Canadian Australian Football League or ECAFL.
 The league has both a men's and women's division and consists of teams from Montréal and its surrounding areas.
 Players from the current regular season teams are eligible to play representative 18-a-side football for the men's team the Québec Saints or the women's team the Montréal Angels.
-The Saints and Angels participate in the United States AFL National Championships Tournament, the Saints having previously participated in the AFL Ontario Division 2 competition from 2008–10.
+The Saints and Angels participate in the United States AFL National Championships Tournament, the Saints having previously participated in the AFL Ontario Division 2 competition from 2008 to 2010.

 History

-Formation Years: 2008-2010
+Formation years: 2008–2010

 The creation of the Québec Saints in early 2008 and their participation in the Toronto-based 'Rec' Footy league that same year led to a growing interest in Australian Football in Montréal.
 To capitalise on the popularity, club founder Luke Anderson launched a locally based 9-a-side competition named the Eastern Canadian Australian Football League or ECAFL.
 The 9-a-side format of the game is played on reduced size fields (usually rugby or soccer fields).
 Players from the Québec Saints were drafted into two subsidiary teams, the first match of the newly formed league was played on 4 October 2008 between the Montréal Saints and Laval Bombers at Parc Cartier in Laval.

 2009 saw the league schedule seven regular season games and one final and launch the introduction of an invitational Pre-Season tournament.
 The league also introduced women's football for the first time.
 The newly formed Montréal Angels (a branch of the Québec Saints), played exhibition games against the Toronto Central Blues and Montréal Shamrocks Gaelic Football team.
 Players from the 9-a-side competition where eligible to play representative football for the Québec Saints who were competing in the Ontario AFL Division 2.

 With increasing player numbers, the 2010 season saw the launch of a third Montréal based team, the Pointe Claire Power.
 The invitational pre-season cup was contested by a record six teams and for the first time included a women's division.
 The league established a home field at Parc Cluny in Laval.
 The season was reduced to five rounds to accommodate the Québec Saints Ontario AFL schedule, the representative 18-a-side team's fixture featuring a marked increase in games in Ottawa and Toronto.